 Reasons: Since the SPECTR-R satellite system is registered in the MIFR, the coordination procedure between new MSS systems and this space research system will be applied according to standard provisions.
 The transitional measures contained in this Resolution are therefore no longer required.

-RECOMMENDATION 75 (WRC-03)
+RECOMMENDATION 75 (Rev.WRC-15)

 Study of the boundary between the out-of-band and spurious domains of primary radars using magnetrons